The Waiting Game

 And hey, it beats life in a cell.

 *Hey, that's the same initials as the game.

 What is this?

 The Waiting Game is about how perception shapes the course of a person's life.
-What's a crime on one world may make you a criminal, but your choice are what make you a good person.
-You can't just opt out of your culture's mores, however, so the game forces you define yourself by your actions and defend the statement those actions make.
+What's a crime on one world may make you a criminal, but your choices are what make you a good person.
+You can't just opt out of your culture's mores, however, so the game forces you define yourself by your actions and defend the statements those actions make.